-Old man winter is knocking at the door.
-Whether you are making a base camp for snowshoeing adventures or heading out to a yurt for the holidays, having a solid camp kitchen to fuel the crew is a must.
-So with snowshoe season upon us, it’s time to start thinking about upgrading your camp cooking gear.
+Whether you are out camping in the cold or the hot days of summer, having a solid camp kitchen to fuel the crew is a must.
+So, it’s time to start thinking about upgrading your camping cooking gear.

 Summer is a great time to roast hot dogs over a fire or heat a quick meal with the old camp stove.
 But when you are out snowshoeing, you are burning a lot of valuable calories.
 These calories are the fuel you need to keep warm and keep going throughout those cold days.